alvaromateo/openGL-test/README.md

 # openGL-test
-Just a few tests with OpenGL
+Just a few tests with OpenGL.

-Used for IDI subject at University
+Used for IDI subject at University.